AdamBJ/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos-sap-bw-ccl.md

     > [!NOTE]
     > These files must be stored in the same location; in other words, _/path/to/sapcrypto/_ should contain both sapcrypto.ini and sapcrypto.dll.

     Both the gateway Service User and the Active Directory (AD) user that the Service User will impersonate need read and execute permissions for both files.
 We recommend granting permissions on both the .ini and .dll files to the Authenticated Users group.
-For testing purposes, you can also explicitly grant these permissions to both the gateway Service User and the impersonated user.
+For testing purposes, you can also explicitly grant these permissions to both the gateway Service User and the Active Directory user you'll use for testing.
 In the screenshot below we've granted the Authenticated Users group **Read &amp; execute** permissions for sapcrypto.dll:

     ![Authenticated users](media/service-gateway-sso-kerberos/authenticated-users.png)

 1. If you don't have an SAP Business Warehouse Server data source, on the **Manage gateways** page in the Power BI service, add a data source.
 If you already have a BW data source associated with the gateway you want the SSO connection to flow through, prepare to edit it.

     For **SNC Library** , select either **SNC\_LIB or SNC\_LIB\_64 environmental variable** or **Custom**.
-If you select the **SNC\_LIB** option, you must set the value of the SNC\_LIB\_64 environment variable on the gateway machine to the absolute path of the copy of sapcrypto.dll on the gateway machine, such as C:\Users\Test\Desktop\sapcrypto.dll.
+If you select the **SNC\_LIB** option, you must set the value of the SNC\_LIB\_64 environment variable on the gateway machine to the absolute path of the copy of sapcrypto.dll on the gateway machine, e.g. C:\Users\Test\Desktop\sapcrypto.dll.
 If you choose **Custom** , paste the absolute path to the sapcrypto .dll into the Custom SNC Library Path field that appears on the **Manage gateways** page.

     Under **Advanced settings** , make sure the **Use SSO via Kerberos for DirectQuery queries** checkbox is selected.
 The username you enter only needs to have permission to connect to the BW server and is used primarily to test the data source connection after you've created it.
 The user is also used to refresh reports created from import-based datasets if you have any.
-If you select **Basic** authentication, you must provide a BW user.
+If you select **Basic** authentication, you must provide credentials for a BW user.
 If you select **Windows** authentication, you must specify a Windows Active Directory user that's mapped to a BW user through the SU01 transaction in SAP GUI.
-The rest of the fields (**System Number **,** Client ID **,** SNC Partner Name**, and so on) must match the information you would enter into Power BI Desktop to connect to your BW server through SSO.
+The rest of the fields (**System Number **,** Client ID **,** SNC Partner Name**, and so on) must match the information you would enter into Power BI Desktop to connect to your BW server through Kerberos SSO.
 Select **Apply** and make sure the test connection is successful.

     ![Authentication method](media/service-gateway-sso-kerberos/authentication-method.png)